opentable/sensucronic/README.md

 ## TODO
 - accept options to add extra fields to the output
 - accept options to configure the status in response to the exitcodes.  (always warn,  always crit )
+- allow specifying alternate host, currently the sensu agent must be running on the local box.
+- maybe submit via http to client http api on another host

 ## Development